collazo6/deep-reinforcement-agent/README.md

 * [Windows (64-bit)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

 ## Train an Agent
 All of the relevant functionality and tools you will need to create and train your agent are available in this repository.
 Please use the `train_agent.py` file in order to run the training process.
-If you would like to change any parameters to customize your agent or trainer, please update the relevant attributes in the function calls below the `if __name__ == '__main__'` block.
+If you would like to change any parameters to customize your agent or trainer, please update the relevant attributes in the function calls below the `if __name__ == '__main__:'` block.